-Overall, the five-year survival rate for oral cancer is 50%.
+Overall, the five-year survival rate for oral cancer is 40-50%.
 Generally, the further anterior in the mouth the tumor occurs the better the prognosis.
 For example, over 90% of patients with cancer of the lower lip can expect a cure.
-For cancers involving the posterior tongue that are not associated with HPV, the rate can be less than 30%.
+For cancers involving the posterior tongue that are not associated with HPV16, the rate can be less than 30%.
 The presence of tumor in regional lymph nodes further reduces the overall 5-year survival rate by one-half.
 The continued use of tobacco after treatment for oral cancer increases the risk of recurrence.
-Patients with HPV16 associated carcinoma have an improved 5-year survival rate showing good response to radiation and chemotherapy.
-In addition all patients who have had cancer of the head and neck have a 5% risk per year of developing another tumor in the head and neck (second primary).
+Patients with HPV16 associated carcinoma have a greatly improved 5-year survival rate showing excellent response to radiation and chemotherapy provided the patient has a less than 10 pack year history of tobacco use.
+In addition, all patients who have had cancer of the head and neck have a 5% risk per year of developing another tumor in the head and neck (second primary).

 Your session is about to expire.
 Do you want to continue logged in?